- Try to sit towards the far edge of the chair to maintain an upright posture and reduce tendency of slouching.

 - High heels can cause an unnatural curve and compression of the lower spine leading to numbness, tingling, and pain in the back and lower limbs.

 - A good shoe will fit well, will absorb some of the force of walking, and support the arches of your foot.
 A 1/2 inch heel or less is recommended.

 - Make sure your shoes have adequate grip to prevent falls, especially in winter.
 Falls are a large cause of broken bones and back pain.

 Move Objects Safely

-Whether you're helping your friends move or shifting boxes at your job, there is always a potential risk to your back.
-There are some ways you can manage this risk, but it is always important to listen to your body, and know your own limits.
+Whether you are helping your friends move or shifting boxes at your job, there is always a potential risk to your back.
+There are some ways you can manage this risk, but it is always important to listen to your body and know your own limits.

-- Push, don't pull, heavy objects.
+- Push, do not pull, heavy objects.
 Even if the thing you move is on wheels you can still injure yourself.
 Pushing uses your leg muscles and takes some of the strain off of your back.

-- Face what you want to move, don't twist.
+- Face what you want to move – do not twist.
 Twisting your body can cause problems with the tendons in your back and put more pressure on the spine.
 Instead, face an object squarely when you go to pick it up.

 - Hold objects close to the body.
 This helps to distribute the weight more evenly, and takes the pressure off your spine to support the object.

 - Lift with your legs, not your back.
 This can mean that you have to squat down to pick up the objects.
-Rise slowly with your knees and don't pull on the base of your spine.
+Rise slowly with your knees and do not pull on the base of your spine.

 - Stand with your back to a wall.
 Press your heels, backside, shoulders, and head against the wall.